sourcery-ai-experiments/coding-crab-blog/en/_posts/2023/03/2023-03-07-add-shared-google-drive-folder-to-my-drive.md

 Also, if you are using Google Drive for desktop, you will not see them.
 So if you add the folders and files to your Drive, you can define their location, and you can also open it in Drive for desktop.

-## How to add a shared folder to your Drive
+## How to add a shared folder/ file to your Drive

 ### Mobile